ChrisMBrooks/iKIR_SCORE_CALC/README.md

 > NB 1 - The ``func_ikir_score`` is calculated as per [Boelen et al., 2018](https://doi.org/10.1126/sciimmunol.aao2892).

-> NB 2 - Ligand motif posession is calculated by first retrieving the relvant HLA protein sequence and signal peptide length from the [IPD](https://www.ebi.ac.uk/ipd/imgt/hla/) and then applying the motif as described in ``ref_data/hla_ligand_motif_definitions.json``.
+> NB 2 - Ligand motif posession is calculated by first retrieving the relvant HLA protein sequence and signal peptide length from the [IPD](https://www.ebi.ac.uk/ipd/imgt/hla/) and then verifying motif posession using the appropriate defintions as described in ``ref_data/hla_ligand_motif_definitions.json``.